 “God just wants our obedience.
 He will take care of the details.
 So many times in the planning of this camp it seemed like the obstacles were too much to overcome.
 But as always, God’s plan is better than mine and it is only through my obedience that He will reveal his great plan,” Tiffanny said.

 As the next summer camp session approaches in July at Cornerstone Campground in New Castle, there is still a need for serving families.
-The camp planning team is asking the VLC community to pray for the upcoming camp and to consider serving during the camp from July 18-22.
-For more information, visit https://victorylanecamp.org/serve/.
+The camp planning team is asking the VLC community to pray for the upcoming camp and to consider serving during upcoming camp sessions.
+For more information, visit https://victorylanecam.wpengine.com/serve/.